 Skip to main content

-Each Cube generates an {Cube}OrderBy enum with ASC and DESC variants for every sortable dimension.
-The naming convention follows the dimension path joined by underscores:
+Each Cube generates an {Cube}OrderBy input object with ascending and descending fields.
+Each field accepts a CompareFields enum value that follows the dimension path joined by underscores:

 For nested dimensions, each level is joined:

-Use the GraphQL IDE auto-complete to discover all available orderBy values for a Cube — type orderBy: and the IDE will show the full enum.
+Use the GraphQL IDE auto-complete to discover all available CompareFields values for a Cube — type orderBy: {descending: and the IDE will show available fields.

 Usage

-orderBy accepts a single enum value.
+orderBy accepts a single direction/field pair.
 Multi-column sorting is not supported — the query is sorted by one dimension at a time.

 limit Argument